allaisandrea/allaisandrea.github.io/pages/reinforcement_learning/index.md

 \end{equation}</p>

 where the expectation does not depend on the policy because of the conditioning.
-The fixed point can be shown to exist and be unique.
-The action-value function can be obtained from the state value as before, and the terminal policy
-$$\pi_\star$$ is the one that choses the action with maximum value at each state.
+The action-value function can be obtained from the state value as before, and the terminal policy $$\pi_\star$$ is the one that choses the action with maximum value at each state.

 Alternatively, at the cost of tabulating one value for each state-action pair, instead of just for each state, the action-value function of the terminal policy